An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Noise Enhancement

-Integrators are then determined by the vertices at the arrowheads.
+is the multiplier for $\partial_j\Phi$.
 The direction of an arrow indicates the smaller time variable $u_k$ in the integration.
-For example, applying those rules, we can represent~\eqref{eq:lolli_example} as
+Furthermore, if a single arrow emerges from the root $ \!\!\!\!$ , we multiply the integrand by~$\mathds{1}_{\om=\om_{1}}$.